This sweet meethi mathri is essentially a shortcrust pastry like dough which is deep fried and then coated with sugar syrup.

 - Now roll each ball in about 1/4 inch thick and 2-3 inch diameter.
 Poke the rolled out mathri with fork or knife so that it doesn't fluff up while frying.

 - Heat oil in a kadhai and when it is medium hot fry the mathri 2-3 minutes on each side till golden brown.

 - Keep aside for cooling and make the sugar syrup in the meanwhile.

 - In a heavy bottom pan, boil together water, sugar and cardamom powder.
 Reduce the heat once it comes to a boil and continue to cook till the syrup is of the two string consistency, this should take about 8-10 minutes on low heat.

 - Switch off the heat and dip the pre-fried mathri in the sugar syrup.
-Keep the Mathri sub-merged in sugar syrup for about 30 seconds so that it is completely coated.
+Keep the Mathris submerged in sugar syrup for about 30 seconds so that it is completely coated.

 - Keep on a flat try till completely dry.
-Repeat for all mathri and keep them spread out.
+Repeat for all mathris and keep them spread out.